“In The Cool of the Day”

 Aunt Leslie looks at Aunt Margaret and they both nod.
 “Yes, Mama.”
 Leslie sits down on the edge of the bed.
 “We’ll take care of her like she’s one of ours, just like we said we would.”

-Miriam can hear the lie, brittle as glass in a vice, but Gran nods.
+Miriam can hear the lie, brittle as glass in a vise, but Gran nods.

 “Good, Leslie.”
 She sighs, sinking deeper into the pillows.
 “Now let me sleep.”